What are 'ceramic' (or 'SiO2') coatings?

 These coatings are usually designed to self-level and have longer, more forgiving working times meaning they’re easy to apply evenly without streaks.

-They are less sensitive to water - they can be emulsified and formulated in to water based sprays, foams and shampoos.
+Aminoalkoxy siloxanes are less sensitive to water than polysilazanes - they can be emulsified and formulated in to water based products such as detailers, rinse aids, snowfoams and shampoos.

 The resulting coating compliments any existing coating on the vehicle,

-including polysilazane - great for maintaining polysilazane coatings.
+including polysilazane - they are great for maintaining or 'topping up' polysilazane coatings.

-Ideal for home users or for regular use through the year.
+Ideal for home users or for regular use throughout the year.

 What are graphene coatings?

-So what is the difference between 'ceramic' and 'graphene' coatings?
-Graphene is a man made material consisting of a single layer of carbon atoms with many useful properties.
-It is incredibly strong and slightly hydrophobic.
+So what is the difference between a ceramic coating and a 'graphene' coating?
+Graphene is a fairly recently discovered man made material which is made up of a single layer of carbon atoms which has many unique and useful properties.
+Graphene in its real, raw form is incredibly strong and hydrophobic.
 Therefore it is often added to sealant formulas which are then sold as graphene coatings.
-These are usually one of the two coating types we've already covered but with additional small graphene particles suspended in solution.
-In our findings however, in practice these graphene particles do little to nothing, as they are mostly removed during buffing and those that remain trapped in the cured coating are unable to coat the surface in any meaningful way.
-In our opinion therefore, graphene is typically used for marketing purposes only as many end users believe graphene coatings are a step up from the ceramic coatings we've already covered.
+In truth these are just one of the coating types we've already covered but now with additional small graphene particles suspended in solution.
+However, it is common knowledge within the industry that in practice these suspended particles do little to nothing, as they are mostly removed during buffing and those that remain trapped in the cured coating are unable to coat the surface in any meaningful way.
+Our own in house testing has never proven otherwise.
+In our opinion therefore, graphene is typically used for marketing purposes only as many consumers believe coatings containing graphene must be a step up from the ceramic coatings we've already covered and are therefore willing to part with more money to get them.
+This is why we do not add it to any of our own Black Diamond branded products and are always completely upfront with our white label and rebranding customers, only adding it if we're still asked to after explaining.